Zatupitel/Deeper-Thought-Net/README.md

 It will be used to integrate the PIDP-8 into my home automation system.
 It will probably mainly run in mode ***111***, but if need be it will display a scrolling message as long as it is not confirmed by on of the push switches.

-The fork adds a network server that accepts commands to controll the leds and the behavior of the programm and reports the switch state.
+The fork adds a network server that accepts commands to controll the leds and the behavior of the program and reports the switch state.

 After starting the program (see below) it will accept one network connection on port 8888.
 You can use telnet to connect.

-The moment you connect all leds will go blank, the function of the mode switches are disabled and the Current Address led will indicate that there is a connected client.
+The moment you connect all leds will go blank, the function of the mode switches are disabled and the **Current Address** led will indicate that there is a connected client.

 The following commands are accepted:
 * ***mode***: reports the current mode